 Remove the block of wood and turn the impeller to check for free rotation.
+Check the front clearance after installing the wear plate (45).

 After the impeller has been properly positioned, check for free rotation.
 Correct any scraping or binding before further reassembly.